John Simon, 1st Viscount Simon: Foreign Secretary

 Even Simon's colleagues thought that he had been a disastrous Foreign Secretary, "the worst since Æthelred the Unready", as one wag put it.
 He was better at analysing a problem than at concluding and acting.
 Jenkins commented that he was a bad Foreign Secretary in the view of his contemporaries and ever since and concurs that he was better at analysing than solving.
 Neville Chamberlain thought he always sounded as though he was speaking from a brief.
 Simon's officials despaired of him since he had few thoughts of his own, solutions were imposed on him by others and he defended them only weakly.
 Leo Amery was a rare defender of Simon's record: in 1937, he recorded that Simon "really had been a sound foreign minister – and Stresa marked the nearest Europe has been to peace since 1914".

 Home Secretary

 Simon served as Home Secretary (in Stanley Baldwin's Third Government) from 7 June 1935 to 28 May 1937.
 That position was in Dutton's view better suited to his abilities than the Foreign Office.
 He also became Deputy Leader of the House of Commons on the understanding that the latter position would be given to Neville Chamberlain after the election (in the event, it was not).
-In 1935, Simon was the last Home Secretary to attend a royal birth (of the present Duke of Kent).
-He passed the Public Order Act 1936, restricting the activities of Oswald Mosley's Blackshirts.
-He also played a key role behind the scenes in the 1936 Abdication Crisis.
-He was one of the signatories to the Anglo-Egyptian Treaty of 1936.
-He also introduced the Factories Act 1937.
+In 1936 Simon was the last Home Secretary to attend a royal birth (of Princess Alexandra).